sctlcd/match-the-memory-latest-version/README.md

 - [x] Enter my player name
 - [x] Start the game by myself
 - [x] Reset the game round (scope: current level)
-- [x] Exit the game (bring the user back to the very beginning of the game, before entering the player name)
+- [x] Exit the game (start the game over, before entering the player name)
-- [x] view information of my current level (moves, time)
+- [x] view information of my current level in progress (moves, timer)
-- [x] view round results (player name, moves and time to finish the current level)
+- [x] view round game results (player name, moves and time it took to finish the current level)

 <br>
 - [x] *marked the item as implemented successfully*

 ### Design <a name="Design"></a>